Guide to Boundary Value Problems for Dirac-Type Operators

 Suppose that $D$ is elliptic.
 Then {\em interior elliptic regularity} says that, for any given integer $k\ge0$, $\Phi\in\dom D_{\max}$ is contained in $H^{k+\ell}_{\loc}(\intM,E)$ if $D_{\max}\Phi$ belongs to $H^k_{\loc}(\intM,F)$.
 In particular, if $\Phi\in\dom D_{\max}$ satisfies $D_{\max}\Phi\in C^\infty(\intM,F)$, then $\Phi\in C^\infty(\intM,E)$.

-If $M$ is closed and $D$ is elliptic and formally selfadjoint, then the eigenspaces of $D$ are finite-dimensional, contained in $C^\infty(M,E)$, pairwise perpendicular with respect to the $L^2$-product, and span $L^2(M,E)$.
-As an example, the connection Laplacian is elliptic and formally selfadjoint.
+If $M$ is closed and $D$ is elliptic and formally self-adjoint, then the eigenspaces of $D$ are finite dimensional, contained in $C^\infty(M,E)$, pairwise perpendicular with respect to the $L^2$-product, and span $L^2(M,E)$.
+As an example, the connection Laplacian is elliptic and formally self-adjoint.

 For any differential operator $D:C^\infty(M,E) \to C^\infty(M,F)$ of order one, consider the fiberwise linear bundle map

 Here $(e_1,\dots,e_n)$ is any local tangent frame and $(e_1^*,\dots,e_n^*)$ its associated dual cotangent frame of $M$.
 Note that $\mathcal{A}_D$ does not depend on the choice of frame.